nodejs/node/doc/api/process.md

 * `code` {Integer} The exit code.
 Defaults to `0`.

-The `process.exit()` methods instructs Node.js to terminate the process as quickly as possible with the specified exit `code`.
+The `process.exit()` method instructs Node.js to terminate the process as quickly as possible with the specified exit `code`.
 If the `code` is omitted, exit uses either the 'success' code `0` or the value of `process.exitCode` if specified.